Sir John Colpoys

 In late 1775 Colpoys was appointed to the recommissioned frigate Seaford 20, going out to the Leeward Islands in March, and also serving off North America.
 From 1777-8 he commanded her in the Leeward Islands once more, and then at Jamaica, capturing the French sloop Snake 16 in that period in addition to the American privateers General Washington on 18 January 1778 and Hampden 12 on 1 March.

 Upon returning to England he became flag captain to Vice-Admiral Sir Robert Harland in the Channel fleet from December 1778 aboard the Royal George 100, and he sat on Vice-Admiral Sir Hugh Palliser’s court martial four months later to investigate that officer’s conduct at the Battle of Ushant on 27 July 1778.
-Continuing with the Royal George, he flew the flag of Vice-Admiral George Darby from June 1779, and Rear-Admiral Sir John Lockhart Ross from August, being attached to Admiral Sir Charles Hardy’s Channel Fleet and taking part in the retreat from the Scilly Islands during August.
-He left this vessel in early December 1779.
+Continuing with the Royal George, he briefly flew the flag of Vice-Admiral George Darby in the early summer of 1779, and thereafter Rear-Admiral Sir John Lockhart Ross, from August, being attached to Admiral Sir Charles Hardy’s Channel Fleet and taking part in the retreat from the Scilly Islands during August.
+He left this vessel in October 1779. .

 In June 1780 Colpoys was appointed to commission the newly-launched frigate Orpheus 32, and he took her out to North American waters in August where he joined the Roebuck 44, Captain Andrew Snape Douglas, in the capture of the rebel privateer Confederacy 36 off the Delaware on 14 April 1781.
 Following the Battle of the Chesapeake on 5 September 1781 his command formed part of Rear-Admiral Thomas Graves’ fleet that returned to that river to attempt the rescue of the Army at Yorktown, only to find that it had already surrendered to the American / French alliance.
 After sailing home towards the end of the war he was commanding the Albion 74 when hostilities ended in 1783.

 He was appointed to the frigate Phaeton 38 in April 1783 for three years of service in the Mediterranean, initially flying the flag of Commodore Sir John Lindsay, and when she was paid off in August 1785 he went on half-pay.
-From May1790 until 1793 he commanded the Plymouth-based guard-ship Hannibal 74, joining the grand fleet in the Nookta Sound dispute of 1790, and he sat on the court-martial into the Bounty mutineers in 1792.
+From May1790 until 1793 he commanded the Plymouth-based guard-ship Hannibal 74, joining the grand fleet in the Spanish Armament of 1790, and remaining in commission through the Russian Armament of 1791 he sat on the court-martial into the Bounty mutineers in 1792.
 At the end of the latter year the Hannibal made a rendezvous with all the other guard-ships at Spithead in order to prepare for the expected war with France.

 When hostilities with France commenced on 2 February 1793 Colpoys hoisted a broad pennant aboard the Hannibal as commander-in-chief at Guernsey with two other sail of the line and a frigate at his disposal in order to protect it against any possible invasion.
 During this period the Hannibal cruised in the Channel with the Hector 74, Captain George Montagu, and although they unsuccessfully chased two French frigates they had better luck with the capture of a French West Indiaman.
 On 26 March 1793 the Hannibal sailed under Colpoys’ flag with Rear-Admiral Alan Gardner’s fleet to the Leeward Islands and took part in that unsuccessful campaign before returning to England in the same year.
 In January 1794 she was employed in the conveyance of a minor royal out to Gibraltar.